modernmt/modernmt/INSTALL.md

 # Option 3 - Installing from source (for contributors)

 Build MMT from source allows you to contribute to this repository.
-Please note that currently this procedure has been tested only on Ubuntu 14.04, it is highly recommended to use this OS as your development environment.
+The following procedure describes how to build MMT from source in an Ubuntu 14.04 or Ubuntu 16.04 environment.

 ## Installing third-party libraries